rlbaiman/AntarcticAR_ML/Make_X_data/README.md

         Calculate standard deviation by assuming a normal distribution of the right half and a mirror image of the right half.
 * Based on the monthly mean and standard deviation, calculate the monthly standardized anomalies
+* reduce precision to float32 to decrease data size
 * Save to a new directory

 ### 2. Plot X variable data